-Ship Tease: Viper seems rather friendly with Po, and she kissed a doll of him on the cheek in the (non-canon) credits sequence.
+Viper seems rather friendly with Po, and she kissed a doll of him on the cheek in the (non-canon) credits sequence.
 She even wrapped the doll in a ribbon and cradled it as she kissed it.
 Given that she's the most compassionate of the five, it could be a "Motherly Love" kind of thing.

-Apparently the chunk of wood Po tried to pick up as a souvenir, after Tigress's stunt, was named the Love Chunk by some producers.
+The chunk of wood Po tried to pick up as a souvenir, after Tigress's stunt, was named the Love Chunk by some producers.
 Make of that what you will.

 Sit On The Camera: In a slow motion scene with Po sits on Tai Lung while they're falling down stairs.

 Shoo Out the Clowns: Inverted for the final battle.
 After Shifu and Tai Lung's dark and serious duel in the rain, the sun rises and Po appears at the top of the steps, panting for air.
 That's when the realFinal Battle begins, demonstrating that a story's climax can be hilarious and awesome at the same time.

 The Dragon Scroll (a blank, reflective piece of paper) is almost identical to the Book of Enlightenment in the 1978 film Circle Of Iron (which was co-written by Bruce Lee and James Coburn of all people).

 The Furious Five share their name with one of the earliest hip-hop groups, Grandmaster Flash And The Furious Five.